cstkennedy/cs330-examples/Reviews330.md

 This was a discussion of Runnable objects in the context of Threads and Thread Pools.

-The recording is located [here (Fall 2018)](https://youtu.be/b9K3COmd_W8).
+The recording is located [here](https://youtu.be/2AJAWSDhqb4).
 All source code is available in \ExampleZip{Review-11-Threads.zip}.

-# Review 12 Python
+# Review 12 Python Shapes (Will be Updated)

+**This discussion will be updated after the live discussion during on 22 April and 25 April.** I recommend you watch Reviews 13 and 14, then come back to this one.

 This is a discussion of Python 3 in the context of OOP.

-The recorded discussion is available [here](https://youtu.be/tXQgB07XTZI).
-All source code is available in \ExampleZip{Review-12-Python3-Shapes.zip}.
+The recorded **(Fall 2017)** discussion is available [here](https://youtu.be/tXQgB07XTZI).
+All source code is available in
+\ExampleZip{Review-12-Python3-Shapes.zip}.

 # Review 13 More Python!

 This is a discussion of selected examples from previous reviews re-implemented in Python 3.
+We will briefly discuss:

+  - Generator Expressions
+  - Dictionary Comprehensions
+  - Modules
+  - `enumerate`
+  - `pydoc`

-The recorded discussion is available [here](https://www.youtube.com/watch?v=dJrsAadeW2A).
+The recorded discussion is available [here](https://youtu.be/i21FRLYxrZc).
 All source code is available in \ExampleZip{Review-13-Python3-Toys.zip}.

 # Review 14 Python Linked List!

-This is a revisting of our first [example](#review-1), but in Python!
+This is a revisiting of our first [example](#review-1-linked-lists), but in Python!
+While revisiting Linked Lists, in the context of Python 3, we will briefly discuss:

-This is a discussion of selected examples from previous reviews re-implemented in Python 3.
+  - Iterators
+  - Deep Copy
+  - List Comprehensions
+  - `@propery` and `@???.setter`
+  - Name Mangling
+  - `pydoc`

-The recorded discussion is available [here](https://www.youtube.com/watch?v=dJrsAadeW2A).
-All source code is available in \ExampleZip{Review-12-Python3-Toys.zip}.
+The recorded discussion is available [here](https://youtu.be/7XmqiqbQD6M).
+All source code is available in \ExampleZip{Review-14-Python3-LinkedList.zip}.